Building and Paint Products

 - Older building products, like tiles, insulation or drywall, may contain asbestos.5 Homes built before 1978 are likely to contain lead paint.6 Tearing out or demolishing these materials can release dangerous chemicals into the air or dust.

-- Plasticizers in some flooring, pipes and other materials have been linked to a range of potential health problems.
-However, it is not clear if they cause or contribute to those problems.7
+- Plasticizers in some flooring, pipes and other materials have been linked to a range of potential health problems.7

 How can I protect my family?

 - Look for building materials and paint with low or no emissions.
 Many building materials can be produced with alternative chemicals that emit less.
 1 Avoid buying products that contain benzene (causes cancer) or methylene chloride (converts to carbon monoxide in the body).8

 - Talk to your contractor or building material provider to ensure you get products with low emissions.
 Know that the definition of "low-VOC" may differ depending on the manufacturer and the materials.

 - Request that building materials and carpets be aired out in a well-ventilated space before installing them in your home.

 - When using these products, keep the area well ventilated.
 Read the labels on all products you purchase and follow the manufacturer's advice on ventilation.
 Open the window and run an exhaust fan.